sagnikc395/gungnir/README.md

 ## gungnir

-An implementation of a Lisp interpreter in Python following the [make a lisp challenge](https://github.com/kanaka/mal)
+An Lisp Interpreter written in Rust.